 - 1838 Protest against Rev. William J. [The BAD] St. Aubyn's attempt to raise the 'rate' to cover the cost of church restoration.
-"Crowd of youths and idle persons jumped on the seats, jostled in the aisles and filled the church with indecorous cries" However £800 was raised and then the 'rate' was abolished. - 1849 Cholera epidemic.
-1,894 died in the area. - 1851 Great Exhibition in London.
+"Crowd of youths and idle persons jumped on the seats, jostled in the aisles and filled the church with indecorous cries" However £800 was raised and then the 'rate' was abolished. - 1839 Krystyn Lach-Szyrma, a Polish Professor and Colonel (and Polish national hero) first visited Devon after fleeing from a Russian invasion of his home country in 1831.
+He had initially travelling around Scotland and England and published two books about his travels.
+Whilst here, he fell in love with a local girl.
+They married at Stoke Damerel church.
+He is buried in Stoke Damerel churchyard. - 1841 Władysław Somerville Lach-Szyrma was born in Devonport, to Sarah and Krystyn Lach-Szyrma.
+He was ordained in 1865 and in 1875 became vicar of St. Peter's, Newlyn.
+He wrote poetry and science-fiction, championed the Cornish language and supported the local fishermen. - 1849 Cholera epidemic.
+1,894 died in the area.

+1851 - Great Exhibition in London.
 Stoke Damerel church pulpit was one of the exhibits at that event.

-PULPIT FROM THE GREAT EXHIBITION
+PULPIT FROM THE GREAT EXHIBITION 1851